How to Add a CSS Fade-in Transition Animation to Text, Images, Scroll & Hover

 CSS Fade Background Transition

-You could also create a fade background color transition effect that doesn’t require the user to scroll down the page.
-Instead, use the CSS animation property to style the body element.
+Another lower lift option is to create a fade background color transition that doesn’t require your user to scroll down the page.
+To do this, you’ll use the CSS animation property to style the body element.

-For example, you could set the background to transition from yellow to green over the duration of six seconds.
+Here’s an example.
+As you can see, I set the background to transition from yellow to green over the duration of six seconds.

 example of a css fade background transition from yellow to green color